learn2therm/PairProphet/docs/index.rst

 ..
-FAFSA documentation master file, created by sphinx-quickstart on Sun May 14 13:41:35 2023.
+PairPro documentation master file, created by sphinx-quickstart on Sun May 14 13:41:35 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to FAFSA's documentation!
+Welcome to PairPro's documentation!
 =================================
-FAFSA is a software pipeline developed at the University of Washington.
+PairPro is a software pipeline developed at the University of Washington.
 This package implements a  “first-pass” model that allows researchers to draw on existing proteome data and generate a pairwise screening that will narrow down their search space and